Ah, Florida. The land of sun tans, perfect bodies, and…extreme heat.

 Many building owners are tied to their roots.
 They grew up favoring tar and gravel, and when they have a roof leak, the first step is to buy another bucket of tar and slather it on there.

-Despite the advantages that spray foam has over other roofing systems, some people just aren’t open to change, so if that’s you, then a spray foam roof might not be the right fit for your building.
+Despite the advantages of spray foam over other roofing systems, some people aren’t open to change, so if that’s you, then a spray foam roof might not be the right fit for your building.